Warning – possible spoilers! (Tiny ones, though, and I’ll try to avoid even those; I swear I’ll give my best not to ruin it for you… :-))

 “I want you coming to it fresh and inventive, not with every instinct and impulse trained out of you.
 Imagination, that’s the name of the game.”

-Though necessary, not only did it add on everyday stress, but it also created opportunities for manipulation.
+Though necessary, not only did it add to everyday stress, but it also created opportunities for manipulation.
 I loved how even that aspect of their lives has been worked into the plot.

 Impossible decisions.
 Devastating consequences.
 Regret to last you a lifetime.
 And just one last chance to redeem at least some of it all.